dmitrio03/portfolio/_projects/software-revenue-recognition.md

 related_publications: false
 ---

 Most people who have never worked in finance assume revenue is simple: a client signs a contract, the company gets paid, that payment is the revenue.
-For a technology company like Fake Telemedicine, Inc., that assumption is wrong in almost every case, and the gap between "money received" and "revenue earned" is exactly where a lot of financial statements go wrong, and exactly where an accountant earns their keep.
+For a technology company that produces software, that assumption is wrong in almost every case.
+The gap between "money received" and "revenue earned" is where a lot of financial statements go wrong, and I'll try to explain why briefly (I know it's boring).

-This page walks through how Fake Telemedicine, Inc. actually recognizes revenue across its two very different business lines, why the accounting has to work this way under GAAP, and how the cost of building software flows through the balance sheet before it ever becomes a finished, income-generating asset.
+This page walks through how Fake Telemedicine, Inc. actually recognizes revenue across its two very different business lines, why the accounting has to work this way under GAAP, and how the cost of building software flows through the balance sheet before it ever becomes a finished, proprietary asset.
 None of this is abstract theory.
 It is built from a real, working dataset, with real dollar figures, that you can see for yourself.

 ## The two ways this company earns money

-Fake Telemedicine, Inc. sells electronic health record software to two very different kinds of customers, and that difference matters enormously for how the accounting works.
+My example company, Fake Telemedicine, Inc. is a nonprofit healthcare software company with two income streams.

 **State and county health departments** pay for a **license** to use the platform.
 This is a subscription-style, hosted arrangement.
 The customer never owns the software or takes it home; they pay for ongoing access, support, and use, typically over a term of two to five years.